Charles L. Carpenter: Sinking of Helena

 Helena was later assigned to the several bombardments of Japanese positions on New Georgia in January 1943.
 One of Carpenter's shipmates, Lt.
-Bin "Red" Cochran[e], commanding the aft 5-inch battery on Helena, shot down a Japanese Aichi D3A Val dive-bomber with the second of three salvos of VT-fuzed shells, near Guadalcanal.
-The fuzes were manufactured by the Crosley Corporation and this was their first kill of an enemy aircraft.
+Bin "Red" Cochran[e], commanding the aft 5-inch battery on Helena, shot down a Japanese Aichi D3A Val dive-bomber with the second of three salvos of VT-fuzed shells near Guadalcanal.
+The fuzes were manufactured by the Crosley Corporation, and this was their first kill of an enemy aircraft.
 Helena's guns rocked the enemy at Munda and Vila Stanmore, leveling supply concentrations and gun emplacements.
 Continuing on patrol and escort in support of the Guadalcanal operation through February, one of her floatplanes shared in the sinking of the submarine Ro-102 on February 11.
-After overhaul in Sydney, Australia, and a brief leave, Carpenter was back on Helena headed to Espiritu Santo in March to participate in bombardments of New Georgia Island, soon to be invaded.
+After an overhaul in Sydney, Australia, and a brief leave, Carpenter was back on Helena, headed to Espiritu Santo in March to participate in bombardments of New Georgia Island, soon to be invaded.

 On July 4, 1943, Carpenter navigated Helena into the Kula Gulf just before midnight.
 Shortly after midnight on the 5th, her guns opened up in what was to be her last shore bombardment.
-The landing of troops was completed successfully by dawn, but during the afternoon of July 5, word came that the Tokyo Express was ready to roar down once more and the escort group turned north to meet it.
-By midnight on July 5, Helena's group was off the northwest corner of New Georgia, three cruisers and four destroyers composing the group.
-Racing down to face them were three groups of Japanese destroyers, a total of 10 enemy ships.
+The landing of troops was completed successfully by dawn, but during the afternoon of July 5, word came that the Tokyo Express was ready to roar down once more, and the escort group turned north to meet it.
+By midnight on July 5, Helena's group was off the northwest corner of New Georgia, with three cruisers and four destroyers composing the group.
+Racing down to face them were three groups of Japanese destroyers, for a total of 10 enemy ships.
 Four of them peeled off to accomplish their mission of landing troops.
-By 01:57, the Battle of Kula Gulf had begun, Helena began blasting away with a fire so rapid and intense that the Japanese later announced in all solemnity that she must have been armed with "6 inch machine guns".
+By 01:57, the Battle of Kula Gulf had begun, and Helena began blasting away with a fire so rapid and intense that the Japanese later announced in all solemnity that she must have been armed with "6 inch machine guns".
 The gunners fired 2,000 six-inch rounds and 400 smaller rounds during the battle.
 Ironically, Helena made a perfect target when lit by the flashes of her own guns, which was compounded by the fact that Helena had fired all her flashless powder in the preceding bombardments and was left with standard smokeless powder, which produced immense flames when fired.